openstack-archive/tricircle/doc/source/admin/api_v1.rst

 By default, this fetches all of the jobs including active jobs like NEW, FAIL and RUNNING jobs as well as SUCCESS jobs from job log.
-We can filter them by project ID, job type and job status to only get the specific kind of job entries.
+We can filter them by job type and job status to only get the specific kind of job entries, project ID filter in URL query string will be ignored, and only the project ID in which the user is authorized will be used as the filter.
 Accordingly the filtering condition will be added to the tail of the service url separated by question mark.
 For example, the default service url is ``GET /jobs``.
 Using a filter the service url becomes ``GET /jobs?filter_name=value``.
 One or multiple filtering conditions are